mshakya/PhaME-old/README.md

 * Perl version >5.8
 * RAxML version >=8.0.26 - Maximum likelihood reconstruction of phylogenetic trees
 * SAMtools version 0.1.19 and vcftools - Convert BAM files created by Bowtie
-* CPANM >=1.7039 - To instlall Perl packages.
+* CPANM >=1.7039 - To install Perl packages.
-The C/C++ compiling enviroment might be required for installing dependencies.
+The C/C++ compiling environment might be required for installing dependencies.
 Systems may vary.
 Please assure that your system has the essential software building packages (e.g. build-essential for Ubuntu, XCODE for Mac...etc) installed properly before running the installing script.

 PhaME was tested successfully on our Linux servers (Ubuntu 14.04.3 LTS).